kentkr/data-dec/README.md

 The function checks to see if all npis are of length 11.
 You can pass in the `column` arg depending on what the npi col is called.

-Now you can apply it to a model like you did the other functions.
+Now you can decorate any model function to apply it.
+Just like you did with the `not_null` test for `model1`.
 Below is an example.

 ```py
 @Register.model_test(test_name = 'npi_len_11', column = 'npi')
 ```

-Try running `dec test` again and you should see that model1 fails its test.
+Try running `dec test` again and you should see that whatever model you apply it to should get tested.

 # Caveates and pitfalls